Rate limits

 See also

-- API keys + auth — permission scopes + rotation
+- API keys + auth — key rotation + reserved scope labels

 - Event schema — what each accepted event actually records